Canada's slowing home building is bad news for buyers and Trudeau

 By Fergal Smith and Steve Scherer

-TORONTO, June 1 (Reuters) - Canada's residential construction activity has slowed in recent months due to a tight labor market and higher borrowing costs, a factor that could thwart the government's plans to reduce a housing shortfall and add to the recovery in home prices.
+TORONTO, June 1 (Reuters) - Canada's residential construction activity has slowed in recent months due to a tight labor market and higher borrowing costs, a factor that could thwart government plans to reduce a housing shortfall and add to the recovery in home prices.

 That would be bad news for the Bank of Canada as it seeks to lower inflation but also a problem for Prime Minister Justin Trudeau who has vowed to improve housing affordability.

-In April 2022, the Liberal government announced plans to double housing construction over the next decade.
+In April 2022 the federal government announced plans to double housing construction over the next decade.

-Housing starts, however, will decline to 212,000 units in 2023 from 262,000 in 2022, held back by labor shortages, the high cost of materials and increased financing costs for developers, Canada Mortgage and Housing Corporation (CMHC), the national housing agency, projected last month.
+Housing starts, however, will decline to 212,000 units in 2023 from 262,000 in 2022, held back by labor shortages, the high cost of materials and increased financing costs for developers, Canada Mortgage and Housing Corporation, the national housing agency, projected last month.

-"When combined with the surge in demand as a result of immigration, this lackluster supply will put further upward pressure on (home) prices," CMHC said.
+"When combined with the surge in demand as a result of immigration, this lackluster supply will put further upward pressure on (home) prices," Bartlett said.

-On Tuesday, the Canadian Home Builders' Association said that 64% of builders expect to have fewer starts this year than last, while investment in residential building construction, after adjusting for inflation, fell in March to its lowest level since June 2020.
+On Tuesday the Canadian Home Builders' Association said 64% of builders expect to have fewer starts this year than last, while investment in residential building construction, after adjusting for inflation, fell in March to its lowest level since June 2020.

+Interest rates could rise further after data on Wednesday showed stronger-than-expected economic growth, while there are other obstacles to new home construction, such as environmental opposition to building on protected land, and resistance to urban density, said James Laird, co-founder of mortgage rate comparison site Ratehub.ca.

 Coupled with higher mortgage rates, a recovery in home prices would make it more costly for Canadians to buy homes, an issue opposition Conservative Party leader Pierre Poilievre has already pounced on.

 "Trudeau promised to make housing more affordable.
-It's been 8 years (since he took power), and now, housing costs have doubled," Poilievre said on Twitter earlier this month.
+It's been eight years (since he took power), and now, housing costs have doubled," Poilievre said on Twitter last month.

 Speaking with the heads of Canada's municipalities last week, Trudeau said the government's next "long term infrastructure" plan will be revealed this autumn.